DarkEnergyProcessor/NPPS4/README.md

 #### Using provided private key

-NPPS4 provides default private key which is used to develop other private servers by the SIF community. and compatible with community-patched APK.
+NPPS4 provides default private key which is used to develop other private servers by the community and compatible with community-patched APK.

 To use this private key, simply copy `default_server_key.pem` to `server_key.pem`.